EmmanuelDemey/trainings-v2/training/elasticsearch_pw.md

 - Calculate the number of individuals by gender.
 - Calculate the number of individuals by gender and eye color.
 - Calculate the number of individuals by gender and by registration year (`registered` property).
 - For each year, calculate the distribution of genders (male/female) and the average age of individuals.
-Also, retrieve the year or the highest average age.
+Also, retrieve the year with the highest average age.
 - Modify the previous query to only get the buckets of years where the average age is over 28.
 - Modify the previous query to find the oldest person in this previously created bucket.
 Only return certain information (name, age).